Maverick Gear Hammock Review

 Disclosure of material connection: The author (Derek Hansen) was provided with a free sample from the manufacturer for testing and evaluation purposes.
 The comments in this post (written & spoken) are of my own opinion, which I formed after personally handling the gear.
 I was under no obligation to publish a review of this item.

-12 thoughts on “Maverick Gear Hammock Review”
+12 responses to “Maverick Gear Hammock Review”

-1. Hi Derek.
+Hi Derek.

 Great review as always.
 I contacted the makers of this hammock before your review to ask about its strength and structure without using the frame.
 They list the weights out separately on the site and encouraged frameless use for backpackers who want the lighter weight (it’s a 3.3lb savings).
 I’m curious about this option.
 Could you try it out without the frame and report back?
 The biggest advantage would be if the main rectangular compartment kept its shape fairly well with only a sleeping pad.
 I’d order this tomorrow if it did.